Geiger counter: History

 In 1908 Hans Geiger, under the supervision of Ernest Rutherford at the Victoria University of Manchester (now the University of Manchester), developed an experimental technique for detecting alpha particles that would later be used to develop the Geiger–Müller tube in 1928.
 This early counter was only capable of detecting alpha particles and was part of a larger experimental apparatus.
 The fundamental ionization mechanism used was discovered by John Sealy Townsend between 1897 and 1901, and is known as the Townsend discharge, which is the ionization of molecules by ion impact.

 It was not until 1928 that Geiger and Walther Müller (a PhD student of Geiger) developed the sealed Geiger–Müller tube which used basic ionization principles previously used experimentally.
 Small and rugged, not only could it detect alpha and beta radiation as prior models had done, but also gamma radiation.
 Now a practical radiation instrument could be produced relatively cheaply, and so the Geiger counter was born.
 As the tube output required little electronic processing, a distinct advantage in the thermionic valve era due to minimal valve count and low power consumption, the instrument achieved great popularity as a portable radiation detector.

-Modern versions of the Geiger counter use the halogen tube invented in 1947 by Sidney H. Liebson.
-It superseded the earlier Geiger–Müller tube because of its much longer life and lower operating voltage, typically 400-900 volts.
+Modern versions of the Geiger counter use halogen quench gases, a technique invented in 1947 by Sidney H. Liebson.
+Halogen compounds have superseded the organic quench gases because of their much longer life and lower operating voltages; typically 400-900 volts.